This post may contain affiliate links. For more information, please see our affiliate policy.

 Ingredient notes

-- Jumbo shrimp: Fresh shrimp or thaw frozen shrimp overnight in the refrigerator; either works well.
-If your fish counter or freezer aisle doesn’t offer the shrimp already peeled and deveined, here’s how to clean shrimp.
+• Jumbo shrimp: Fresh shrimp or thaw frozen shrimp overnight in the refrigerator; either works well.
+To peel and devein your shrimp, learn how to clean shrimp, or seek out peeled, deveined shrimp in the freezer aisle.

-- Bacon: Slice each strip in half and it will wrap around the shrimp nicely (without overwhelming the flavor and size of the seafood).
+• Bacon: Regular and thick-cut bacon both work.
+Slice each strip in half and it will wrap around the shrimp nicely (without overwhelming the flavor and size of the seafood).

 Step by step instructions

-- Line a rimmed baking sheet with foil for easy cleanup.
-Soak toothpicks in water for at least 30 minutes prior to broiling or grilling.
+1. Line a rimmed baking sheet with foil for easy cleanup.
+Soak toothpicks in water in a small bowl for at least 30 minutes prior to broiling or grilling.
 Line a microwave-safe plate with paper towels.
 Top with half the bacon (cut in half) and microwave on HIGH until bacon is mostly cooked through but still soft and pliable, about 3 to 4 minutes (do not overcook).
-Repeat with remaining bacon.
+Repeat with the remaining bacon.

-- In a medium bowl, whisk together olive oil, lemon juice, garlic, paprika, thyme, ½ teaspoon salt, and ¼ teaspoon pepper.
+1. In a medium bowl, whisk together olive oil, lemon juice, garlic, paprika, thyme, ½ teaspoon salt, and ¼ teaspoon pepper.
 Add shrimp and toss to coat.
-Wrap 1 piece of bacon around each shrimp and skewer with toothpick.
+Wrap 1 slice of bacon around each shrimp and skewer with toothpick.

-- Position a rack 3 to 4 inches from broiler and preheat on high.
-Broil, flipping shrimp once, until the bacon is slightly crispy and shrimp are cooked through, about 5 minutes.
+1. Position a rack 3 to 4 inches from broiler and preheat on high.
+Broil, flipping shrimp once, until the bacon is slightly crispy and shrimp are cooked through and reach your preferred level of crispness, about 5 minutes.
 Garnish with parsley and lemon wedges and serve.

 Recipe tips and variations